davidhay25/actnow/input/pagecontent/architecture.md

-The systems is designed as a data aggregator - accepting data from a small number of systems (it is highly specialised) and saving it into a FHIR server as patient specific information.
+The systems is designed as a data aggregator - accepting data from a small number of systems (it is a highly specialised domain) and saving it into a FHIR server as patient specific information.
+Data is then available for use by other systems, including analytics and potentially care dleivery.

-This guide does not include security in detail.
+This guide does not include security in any detail.

 The overall architecture of the proposed solution is as follows: